noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

   </figcaption>
 </figure>

-The observations from the temporal clustering graph are also be shown in Figure [22](#fig-before-after-graph-charlie-hebdo).
-The average number of hyperlink connections in the year before, the year after and the days around the incident reveals there is no significant increase of hyperlink connections visible in the Geography/World cluster.
+The observations from the temporal clustering graph are confirmed in Figure&nbsp;[22](#fig-before-after-graph-charlie-hebdo).
+The average number of hyperlink connections in the year before, the year after, and the days around the incident reveals **no significant increase** in connections within the Geography/World cluster.

 <figure id="fig-before-after-graph-charlie-hebdo">
   <div class="plotly-embed-smallest">